TuomasJalonen/motor-fault-icit2024/README.md

 # Real-Time Vibration-Based Bearing Fault Diagnosis Under Time-Varying Speed Conditions
-An efficient real-time convolutional neural network (CNN) for diagnosing multiple bearing faults under various noise levels and time-varying rotational speeds and a Fisher-based spectral separability analysis method to elucidate the effectiveness of the designed CNN model.
+An efficient real-time CNN for diagnosing multiple bearing faults under various noise levels and time-varying rotational speeds with a Fisher-based spectral separability analysis method to elucidate its effectiveness.

 The material in this repository is provided to supplement the following paper: Jalonen, T., Al-Sa'd, M., Kiranyaz, S., & Gabbouj, M. (2024).
 Real-Time Vibration-Based Bearing Fault Diagnosis Under Time-Varying Speed Conditions.
 In 25th IEEE International Conference on Industrial Technology.

 The MATLAB and Python scripts and data listed in this repository are used to produce results, and supporting figures illustrated in the paper.

 ## Data:
 The repository contains data within each of these folders:
 ### Dataset:
 -   This folder holds the raw KAIST dataset.
-For copyright reasons, please donwload and extract the KAIST dataset files from here:
+For copyright reasons, please download and extract the KAIST dataset files from here:
 -   Part 1: https://data.mendeley.com/datasets/vxkj334rzv/7
 -   Part 2: https://data.mendeley.com/datasets/x3vhp8t6hg/7
 -   Part 3: https://data.mendeley.com/datasets/j8d8pfkvj2/7